 With just one night in a hotel or campground in the state (and a receipt to prove it), along with a local mail forwarding service, you can pick up a new SD driver’s license on the spot.
 If you want to register to vote and register your vehicle, those are easy too.

-Thus, South Dakota not only has no income taxes, but also eliminates the hassle from being homeless/nomadic and out of state all the time.
-There are other benefits for RVers or people with cars.
+Thus, South Dakota not only has no income taxes but also eliminates the hassle of being homeless/nomadic and out of state all the time.
+There are other benefits for RVers.
 For instance, SD does not require annual inspections, so you don’t have to drive back to the state once a year.